Thanks for a really enjoyable event!

 The T2K Experiment

-The best thing about science is solving problems.
+Favourite thing to do in science The best thing about science is solving problems.
 I really enjoy hunting down the reason things are going wrong, trying to figure out what are the symptoms and what’s the cause.
 Then when you find it and fix it and everything starts working again, or even works better than before, that’s a good feeling!
 It’s great when you feel like you’re making a difference.

 The job of Particle Physics is to study the basic building blocks of the Universe.
 Sometimes that means trying to understand how the particles we know about work, and sometimes it means trying to discover new ones.